NelsonAntonio213/TicTacToeTheInternational/README.md

-# TicTacToeTheInternational by Nelson Klyde B. Antonio
+# TicTacToeTheInternational (Nelson Klyde B. Antonio)
 TicTacToe game that is inspired with Dota 2 The International 2018

 # Tic Tac Toe Game